Stephon Alexander

-Stephon Alexander is a theoretical physicist, cosmologist, musician and author.
+Stephon Haigh-Solomon Alexander (born March 30, 1971) is a theoretical physicist, cosmologist, professional jazz musician, and author.

-Personal life and education
+Early life and education

 Alexander was born in Trinidad and moved to the United States when he was eight.
 He grew up in the Bronx, New York City and attended DeWitt Clinton High School where his physics teacher Daniel Kaplan inspired him to study physics.

-Alexander is a scientist and a jazz saxophonist who ponders links, including sound, between small and big things in the universe that go beyond Einstein's curved space-time and big bang theory.

-Einstein's field equation being his favorite equation, his publication The Jazz of Physics is an autobiographical reflection of his research and theories.
-Involved with cosmology as a professional physicist, he is also a jazz saxophonist and a student of the works of John Coltrane, among other musicians interested in cosmology.
-At DeWitt Clinton High School in 10th grade, Alexander's mentor was his physics teacher Daniel Kaplan, who was the reason behind diverting Alexander's mind towards physics when discussing velocity and friction.
-In 2006, Alexander was named as one of the eight National Geographic inquisitive experimenters and explorers.
+He attended Haverford College in Pennsylvania, where he walked onto the track team and studied physics and sociology, with summer internships at Carnegie Mellon University.
+Alexander credits caring mentorship via professors at Haverford for secured him a graduate slot at the Brown University Department of Physics, where he worked first with Leon Cooper, then with Mike Kosterlitz, and finally with Robert Brandenburger, with whom Alexander completed his doctoral thesis in the field of string cosmology.

 Career

 After receiving his doctoral degree, Alexander was a research physicist at Imperial College, London, as well as at the Stanford Linear Accelerator Center, Stanford University.
 Alexander has held faculty positions at Penn State, Haverford College, and Dartmouth College before joining the faculty at Brown University.
 Alexander was the president of the National Society of Black Physicists.
 He is also the executive director of Science and Arts Engagement New York Inc. (SAENY).